 With more and more entrepreneurs dipping their toes into the cannabis industry, there’s a significant need for adequate insurance coverage in an industry that can often be high-risk.
-Thankfully, selecting the right insurance policy will become increasingly easier as more states see legalization because more insurers will have policies available.
+Luckily, selecting the right insurance policy will become increasingly easier as more states see legalization, because more insurers will have policies available.

 Still, a one-stop shop that offers insurance coverage in multiple forms for various industries may not work best for cannabis professionals.
 It's a much better idea to opt for coverage with an agency that either specializes in cannabis as a business or is highly familiar with the cannabis industry and the specifics of this unique business model.
 According to Cannabis Business Times, business owners can skip a lot of frustration by doing so.
 Otherwise, you could come up lacking certain coverage specifics.